MaterializeInc/materialize/doc/user/content/transform-data/troubleshooting.md

 guide.

 ### Hydrating upstream objects

-When a source, materialized view, or index is created or updated, the underlying cluster must first do an initial processing for the object over all the existing data.
-We call this process hydration.
-Queries that depend on hydrating objects will block until hydration is complete.
+When a source, materialized view, or index is created or updated, it must first be backfilled with any pre-existing data — a process known as _hydration_.

+Queries that depend objects that are still hydrating will **block until hydration is complete**.
+To see whether an object is still hydrating, navigate to the [workflow graph](#detect) for the object in the Materialize console.
-Hydration takes time proportional to data volume and query complexity.
-Indexes and materialized views with large amounts of data will take longer to hydrate than indexes and materialized views with small amounts of data.
-Similarly, indexes and materialized views for complex queries will take longer to hydrate than indexes and materialized views for simple queries.

-Hydration also happens every time a cluster is restarted or sized up, including during [Materialize's routine maintenance window](/releases#schedule).
+Hydration time is proportional to data volume and query complexity.
+This means that you should expect objects with large volumes of data and/or complex queries to take longer to hydrate.
+You should also expect hydration to be triggered every time a cluster is restarted or sized up, including during [Materialize's routine maintenance window](/releases#schedule).

-To see whether an object is still hydrating, use the [workflow graph in the Materialize console](#detect) for the object.

 ### Unhealthy cluster